erbsland-dev/erbsland-lang-config-doc/README.md

 ## Current Status

-*ELCL* is currently in pre-release status.
-The language specification is complete, reference implementations will be available soon.
-Minor changes may be made before the first stable release.
+**ELCL version 1.0 has been officially released.** The language specification is complete, and reference implementations are currently in development and will be available soon.

+What’s still pending:
+- There are currently no defined guidelines for verification rules or for implementing a parser API.
+These sections will be published once the reference implementations are finalized.
+- Also, there are currently no contribution guidelines for the language specification.

 ## Where to Start?